Picklejar Lakes are nestled in the mountains of Highwood, Kananaskis Country, Alberta, Canada.

-It is important to understand Picklejar Lakes are best accessed via Lantern Creek on the Picklejar Lakes Trail.
+Picklejar Lakes are best accessed via Lantern Creek on the Picklejar Lakes Trail.
 You could hike to Picklejar Lakes on the Picklejar Creek Trail and the Picklejar Connector but that would be longer.
-Thank God we have that cleared up.
-There will be a quiz.

-Visibility decreases significantly as I literally hike into the clouds.
+Visibility decreases significantly on this hike literally into the clouds.
 Occasional avalanche chutes provide edgy views to the bottom of the valley.
-Running water on, and across, the trail increases as I gain altitude.
-It is an ethereal, ghostly scene of drifting mist with limited visibility.
-As I approach the pass, mud increases on steeper grades and Vibram hiking boot soles struggle to successfully gain traction in mud.
-It’s a mudder.
+Running water on, and across, the trail increases as altitude increases.
+An ethereal, ghostly scene of drifting mist combines with limited visibility.
+On the approach tothe pass, mud increases on steeper grades and hiking boot soles struggle to successfully gain traction in mud.

 The final approach to the pass is steep on a secure, gritty, vertical shale surface.
 Check dams have been cast aside by recent heavy rain combined with snow melt.
 Near the top, the trail disappears under an intimidating wall of snow which is deceptively easy to navigate.
 The snow is dense and load bearing.
 Vertical faces can be easily negotiated by punching steps into the surface.

-I get deceived by game trails and end up too high on the ridge.
-A quick correction down a scree slope gets me to the tiny scramble over a V in the rock ridge to a downward sloping trail across scree and talus on the other side.
+Game trails lead too high on the ridge.
+A quick correction down a scree slope finds the tiny scramble over a V notch in the rock ridge to a downward sloping trail across scree and talus on the other side.
 Visibility is very limited.
-I can see no evidence of lakes but I know they are out there somewhere.
+There is no visual evidence of lakes but they are out there somewhere.

-Literally, I arrive at the first Picklejar Lake unexpectedly.
+Literally, arrival at the first Picklejar Lake is a surprise.
 The trail down down to the lake is over snow, off trail, or over talus with the occasional snippet of waterlogged trail providing a small degree of confidence.
-I am only a few meters from the shoreline when the first Picklejar Lake appears.
-I subsequently learn this first lake is actually Lake # 4 (See comments).
+The shoreline of the fourth Picklejar Lake appears mere meters from approach.
 There is a blue box containing cards called Voluntary Angler Reports, intended to gather fish stock data in this hugely popular backcountry fishing mecca.
-The majority of the trail at lakeside is under running water as I pick my way along the south shoreline on high spots which keep water predominantly below the top of the Gortex liners in my hiking boots.
+The majority of the trail at lakeside is under running water as the roue along the south shoreline proceeds on high spots which keep water predominantly below the top of Gortex liners in the hiking boots.

 This is a very beautiful place.
-I am seeing these lakes for the first time in unusual, early season conditions.
+These lakes are being viewed for the first time in unusual, early season conditions.
 The four Picklejar Lakes reside in large rock bowls tiered one above the other in an east-west series.
 The short climb from the east end of the Picklejar Lake # 4 is past a fast flowing waterfall, over a shallow ridge and down to a snowbound lake.

-Given the depth of snow, and amount of water running, I decide I will turn about and return the way I came.
-The Picklejar Lakes are very close together and Lakes 2 and 1, respectively, are achievable under adverse conditions, but I decide I will return to enjoy the full impact of the experience later in the season.
-Ironically, as I head back, the cloud begins to lift and previously unseen mountains take form.
+Given the depth of snow, and amount of water running, the decision is made to turn around and retreat via the same route taken in.
+The Picklejar Lakes are very close together and Lakes 4 and 3, respectively, are achievable under adverse conditions, but a return later in the season will allow reasonable access over the full length of the four lakes.
+Ironically, as the retreat proceeds, clouds begins to lift and previously unseen mountains appear.
 WOW!

-On the return hike I take many photos looking back because I saw none of it hiking in.
+On the return hike many photos are captured looking back because none of it was witnessed hiking in.
 The crossing of the scree and talus slope is much more obvious and the notch in the rock ridge can be seen from a distance with the field of snow behind it.

 From the top of the pass to parking in the Lantern Creek Day Use area, is an entirely different experience and following photographs illustrate the outstanding scenery which has revealed itself as the afternoon turns sunny briefly.

-I will return on a summer or fall, fair weather, day to do a loop of Lantern Creek, the four Picklejar Lakes, the Picklejar Connector and Picklejar Creek, The road distance on Kananaskis Trail is under 3 KM (1.9 miles) so the loop can be completed on foot for a total on the day of around 14.2 KM (8.9 miles).
-A bicycle or two cars could be used to reduce the time and effort of hiking along Kananaskis Trail.
+Return on a summer or fall, fair weather day to do a loop of Lantern Creek, the four Picklejar Lakes, the Picklejar Connector and Picklejar Creek would create an excellent hiking experience.
+The road distance on Kananaskis Trail would be less than 3 KM (1⅞ miles) so the loop could be completed on foot for a total on the day of around 14.2 KM (8⅞ miles).